mayaanne/foundations/sprint-5/js-minesweeper.md

 }
 ```

-Tip: if you're not sure if the board object you're creating is correct, open your browser's developer tools and type board.
+**Tip:** if you're not sure if the board object you're creating is correct, open your browser's developer tools and type board.
 In Chrome at least, this will show the object's structure and you can expand the cells array to see its contents.

 In bootcamp you're going to need to access objects and arrays like this all the time!
 Getting familiar with them is crucial.
 Be sure that you understand the following before going onto the next part:

-- cells is an object property.
+- `cells` is an object property.

-- You can access (get) a property on an object by using either dot notation (board.cells) or bracket notation (board['cells']).
+- You can access (get) a property on an object by using either dot notation (`board.cells`) or bracket notation (`board['cells']`).

-- The value inside the brackets in bracket notation can be a string variable: (board[propertyName]).
+- The value inside the brackets in bracket notation can be a string variable (`board[propertyName]`).

-- You can access the first object inside the cells array using dot and array notation (board.cells[0]) or bracket and array notation (board['cells'][0]).
+- You can access the first object inside the cells array using dot and array notation (`board.cells[0]`) or bracket and array notation (`board['cells'][0]`).

-- You can access a property on that object using dot and array notation (board.cells[0].row).
+- You can access a property on that object using dot and array notation (`board.cells[0].row`).

 If you're not clear on any of these things, this is a really good time to reach out and seek clarification!
 Ask your fellow Foundations students in Slack, ask in #code-help-desk, ask a facilitator.
-Most importantly, practice.
-Sometimes the best way is just to try it, either in the browser development tools or using an online tool like Repl.it.
+Most importantly, practice!
+Sometimes the best way is just to try it, either in the browser development tools or using an online tool like [Repl.it](https://repl.it/).

 ## Counting the Boom